 22. Emperor penguins can stay underwater for up to 27 minutes and dive as far as 500m deep.

 23. Both male and female pigeons produce a substance called crop milk to feed their chicks.
-Very few birds have this rare ability; greater flamingos and emperor penguins, as well as pigeons and doves, do.
+Very few birds have this rare ability, just greater flamingos, emperor penguins, pigeons and doves.

-24. Humans share 98.8 per cent of chimpanzee DNA.
+24. Humans share 98.8% of chimpanzee DNA.
 But even with DNA so similar, humans and chimps have around 35 million differences between them.

 25. When they find a source of water, wild Bactrian (two-humped) camels will drink as much as 50 litres (88 pints).
 They will even drink salty water, unlike other mammals.

-26. Kiwis forage at night, in the leaf litter of the forest floor.
+26. Kiwis, from New Zealand, forage at night, in the leaf litter of the forest floor.
 Unlike any other bird, kiwis have nostrils at the end of their long beaks.